GardnerResearch/idleak.net/README.md

 # About

-This host the pages for website idleak.net.
+This host the pages for website idleak.net. read related blog post about idleak [here](https://aldosimon.com/about-idleaknet)